 Frozen Versus Fresh Berries

-Either frozen or fresh berries work in this recipe.
+Either frozen or fresh berries work in these blueberry muffins.

 If using frozen blueberries, there’s no need to thaw (or at least fully thaw) before using.